siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 	TESTER | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor and power connectors POWER SUPPLY | The bench power supply providing current-limited 24 volts for testing

+Verification steps are marked as [VERIFIED xxxxxx] for the step

 #Initial Setup
 ##Host Setup
 The host computer can be a Mac OSX machine, Linux or a Windows machine.
 Instructions are provided for OSX, but Linux and Windows should be similar.
 The host needs to be set up with Avrdude and a terminal application (Coolterm).
 Setup steps are: